saschazar21/imageanalysis/README.md

 <p>
 Open any desired image and let the algorithm do its work.<br>
-It will rearrange the extracted color values to the first possible color value found after a randomly calculated starting point within the pixel array, which is also inside a given tolerance area.<br>
+After computation succeeded you will be presented with an image filled with colored dots on each position containing the same color value as the pixel over which your mouse is currently hovering.<br>
-To skip the process and show a calculated color wheel, press <b>'w'</b>.
+Press <b>'w'</b> to show/hide a circle containing the same color as well as having a representational size.
 </p>